Coverdale–Page: Legacy

 Despite their project's short lifespan, both Coverdale and Page have reflected positively on the experience.
 In a 1993 interview with Robert Hilburn, Page commented that in comparison to his work in the 1980s, "working with David was a totally different thing.
 It was suddenly right back to that original spark of creativity and ideas flowing.
 I feel I have my heart in it again".
 Assessing the collaboration in retrospect, he stated: "There was no [bullshit] in any respect or in how we executed.
 I wanted to show that I was still alive and kicking, and in that regard it was a total success."
 In 2004, Page noted: "David was really good to work with.
 It was very short-lived, but I enjoyed working with him, believe it or not."
 Coverdale later commented in 2011: "If I got a call from [Page], asking if I'd work with him on a solo album or anything, I'd be there in a heartbeat."
 VH1's Greg Prato put forth the idea that the whole Coverdale–Page project was just a way for Page to spite Plant, who had been reluctant to reunite Led Zeppelin.
 Page denied this outright, calling the entire notion "pathetic".

 In 2021, Coverdale revealed plans for a tentative reissue in 2023 to celebrate the album's 30th anniversary.
 Having procured the rights to the record from Universal, Coverdale told SiriusXM's Eddie Trunk that the reissue will potentially feature remastered and remixed versions of Coverdale–Page, four unreleased tracks, live material, as well as other bonus content.
 He also stated that he and Page had discussed the possibility of writing and recording together again, though their plans were delayed due to the COVID-19 pandemic.
-On 22 November 2023, the album was reissued in Japan on analog vinyl for the first time.
+It eventually never materialised due to Coverdale's retirement in November 2025.
+On 22 November 2023, the album was reissued in Japan on analogue vinyl for the first time.